Let’s Discuss the Role of Planograms in Retail Space Optimisation

 For decades, Planograms have been the primary approach to retail planning to design stores that positively influence customers’ shopping experience.
-From small retailers that create planograms manually to maximize their selling space or simply use their intuition, to the most significant U.S. retail chains, such as Walmart and Target that automate planograms to create consistent experiences across stores, improve visual appeal and optimise product or category placement.
+Planograms include small retailers that create planograms manually to maximise their selling space or simply use their intuition and they include the most significant U.S. retail chains.
+For example, Walmart and Target automate planograms to create consistent experiences across stores, and improve visual appeal and optimise product or category placement.

-However, as more and more retailers are discovering, the process of planogram creation via Category Management is not up to today’s ever-changing operations where: changes and adjustments abound, promotions occur daily, and teams are stretched to maximum capacity.
+However, as more and more retailers are discovering, the process of planogram creation via Category Management is not up to today’s ever-changing operations.
+These operations are where changes and adjustments abound, promotions occur daily, and teams are stretched to maximum capacity.

 In summary, here are some of the main issues related to space that retailers face:

-- Inventory management: a stock shortage generates losses in sales and decreases customer satisfaction.
+- Inventory management: a stock shortage creates losses in sales and decreases customer satisfaction.
 In turn, an excess of stock causes a financial loss by unnecessarily immobilizing working capital.

 - Store organization: retailers must decide where and how to place their products without limiting the visibility of items or affecting customers’ shopping experience.